Transport in Ireland: Ports and harbours

 Ireland has major ports in Dublin, Belfast, Cork, Rosslare, Derry and Waterford.
 Smaller ports exist in Arklow, Ballina, Drogheda, Dundalk, Dún Laoghaire, Foynes, Galway, Larne, Limerick, New Ross, Sligo, Warrenpoint and Wicklow.

 Ports in the Republic of Ireland handled 2.8 million travellers crossing the sea between Ireland and Great Britain in 2014, a decrease of 1 million passengers movements since 2003.
 This has been steadily dropping for a number of years (20% since 1999), probably as a result of low cost airlines.

+Ferries

 Ferry connections between Britain and Ireland via the Irish Sea include the routes from Fishguard and Pembroke to Rosslare, and Cairnryan to Larne.
 The Stranraer to Belfast and Larne routes and the Swansea to Cork route have closed.
 There is also a connection between Liverpool and Belfast via the Isle of Man.
 The world's largest car ferry, Ulysses, is operated by Irish Ferries on the Dublin–Holyhead route.

 In addition, there are ferries from Rosslare and Dublin to Cherbourg and Roscoff in France.

 The vast majority of heavy goods trade is done by sea.
-Northern Irish ports handle 10 megatonnes (Mt) of goods trade with Britain annually, while ports in the south handle 7.6 Mt, representing 50% and 40% respectively of total trade by weight.
+Northern Irish ports handle 10 megatonnes (Mt) of goods trade with Britain annually, while ports in the Republic handle 7.6 Mt, representing 50% and 40% respectively of total trade by weight.